-How to get a research assistant position if you are a high school or undergraduate student?
+How to find a research assistant position for international students if you are a high school or undergraduate student?

-Getting a research assistant position is difficult to obtain and highly competitive, so your experience as a research assistant is also indicative of your dedication, ambition, and ability to succeed at a high level in the field of sciences.
+A research assistant position for international students is challenging to find and is highly competitive.
+Therefore, being able to include your experience as a research assistant on your resume demonstrates your dedication, ambition, and capability to excel at a high level in the field of sciences.

 What kind of knowledge do you need to possess in order to become a research assistant?

 Where can you get a research assistant position?
-Most importantly, how can you get a research assistant position?
+Most importantly, how can you find a research assistant position?

 What kind of job should you do?